-While Florida was once considered the prime retirement destination, today’s active adults are choosing to resettle in communities all along the East Coast.
+While Florida was once considered the top retirement destination, today’s active adults are choosing to resettle in communities all along the East Coast.
 Set on the shores of the Atlantic Ocean, these popular regions offer charming beach boardwalks, renowned resort towns, quiet islands, and quaint historic districts.
 Here is a look at some of the East Coast’s most popular active adult destinations.

 Florida’s Atlantic Coast

-From Miami to Jacksonville, Florida’s Atlantic coast offers many retirement hot spots.
-At Florida’s southeast coast, Fort Lauderdale comes alive with beautiful beaches and a thriving nightlife.
-Here, popular active adult communities are found in nearby cities such as Boca Raton, Boynton Beach, Lake Worth and Port St. Lucie.
+From Miami to Jacksonville, Florida’s Atlantic Coast offers many retirement hotspots.
+In Southeast Florida, Fort Lauderdale comes alive with beautiful beaches and a thriving nightlife.
+Here, popular active adult communities are found in nearby cities such as Boca Raton, Boynton Beach, Lake Worth, and Port St. Lucie.

 Just north of Florida, both North and South Carolina have emerged as popular retirement states.
-In South Carolina, those longing for coastal living will love choosing an age-restricted or age-targeted community near the resort towns of Myrtle Beach or Hilton Head.
+In South Carolina, those longing for a coastal lifestyle will love choosing an age-restricted or age-targeted community near the resort towns of Myrtle Beach or Hilton Head.
 Adjacent to Hilton Head, active adults can find secluded beach living at Callawassie Island.

-Just across the border in Delaware, a trio of popular coastal towns include Bethany Beach, Dewey Beach and Rehoboth Beach.
+Just across the border in Delaware, a trio of popular coastal towns include Bethany Beach, Dewey Beach, and Rehoboth Beach.
 Delaware also is home to impressive coastal active adult communities such as Independence in Millsboro and Bay Crossing in Lewes.

 The Jersey Shore

 Beginning with Cape May at its southern tip and continuing on up to Sandy Hook, the Jersey Shore offers about 130 miles of beautiful beaches.
 This lovely stretch of the East Coast, which includes the fabulous attractions of Atlantic City, has recently been gaining popularity among both tourists and relocating residents.

-These are are just a few of the hot spots dotted along the Atlantic shore.
+These are just a few of the hot spots dotted along the Atlantic shore.
 Whether looking for a hot, humid climate or a city that experiences all four seasons, beach lovers can find their dream community on America’s East Coast.